 What Is the Honors Program?

-Students who have enrolled in Honors classes have:
+Students who have enrolled in Honors classes:

-- Enjoyed a rich educational experience in a creative and challenging atmosphere, with individualized attention from instructors.
+- Enjoy a rich educational experience in a creative and challenging atmosphere, with individualized attention from instructors.
 The courses feature such "extras" as small class size, field trips, and/or guest speakers.
 Previous Honors classes have visited places of worship, museums and theaters in the area.

 Check out the Facts about Honors Classes for more information.

 Spring 2023 Courses

 This course introduces students to biology in the classroom, while helping them find the biology in the world around them.
 The Honors section of this course is special in that we get to do a special group activity.
 Activities we have done in the past are trips to the Museum of Science and Industry, Field Museum, Midewin National Tallgrass Prairie (https://www.fs.usda.gov/midewin/), and other Cook and Will County Forest Preserves, which are followed by a dinner out.
 The small class size allows us to hold more in-depth discussion and more interaction as a cohesive group.

 English 101 is the first course in the composition sequence.
 It provides an introduction to college-level writing, with emphasis on rhetorical knowledge, analysis of a diverse range of texts, and conventions of various genres, with special attention to academic writing.
 We will spend our time focusing on the rhetoric of memes, Twitter, Instagram, and academic texts, and learning to write college essays about the messages these things contain.